MaterializeInc/materialize/doc/user/content/sql/types/list.md

 #### Type definitions

 **Lists** require explicitly declared layers, and each possible layer is treated as a distinct type.
-This means lists of the same element type cannot be used interchangeably if their number of layers differ.
 For example, a list of `int`s with two layers is `int list list` and one with three is `int list list list`.
 Because their number of lyaers differ, they cannot be used interchangeably.

 **Arrays** only have one type for each non-array type, and all arrays share that type irrespective of their dimensions.
 This means that arrays of the same element type can be used interchangeably in most situations, without regard to their dimension.
 For example, arrays of `text` are all of type `text[]` and 1D, 2D, and 3D `text[]` can all be used in the same columns.

 #### Nested structures